Back to Perennial Profile Blog

 Picture courtesy of Digging Dog Nursery

 It limped along in the poor (but fast draining) soil of the rock garden for a couple of years giving me two blooms once until it was clear that it was not happy there.
 So last year, I moved it to a container near the rock garden.
-Surely, next year will bring awesome blooms, right?
-We can only hope.
+Next year will bring awesome blooms, right?
 The foliage is lush, beautiful and mostly evergreen, so that is something . . . .

 Geum 'Mango Lasso' - promising foliage growth

 And if three fails/ near fails were not enough, I purchased Geum 'Totally Tangerine' in 2022, as I'd gone all in on orange and coral tones.
 Bwahaha.
 That one limped along in a container with good sun for two years, never getting more than a couple of leaves.
 I moved it to a bigger container in more sun with better drainage.
-Then Hurricane Helene drowned it.
-A weak leaf remained giving some hope, but it shriveled and died soon after.
+Just when it had a few pretty new leaves, Hurricane Helene drowned it.
+A weak leaf remained, giving some hope, but it shriveled and died soon afterward as the temperatures skyrocketed again.
 Poof it went.
 This is what it never looked like:

 Thinking of growing Geum?
 These last two are hybrids of Geum avens and despite my lousy gardening skills, they have some stunning foliage.
 If you are thinking of it, here is the advice of the Missouri Botanical Garden: "Grow in medium moisture, well-drained soils in full sun to part shade.
 Prefers moist, fertile soils.
 Remove spent flowers to encourage additional bloom, but consider leaving some of the later flowers so that the fluffy seed heads can form.
 Plants tend to struggle in the summer with the heat and humidity of the deep South (particularly south of USDA Zone 7).
 Some afternoon shade is best in hot climates such as St. Louis.
 Wet, poorly drained soils in winter can be fatal.
 Divide plants in spring as needed to maintain vigor.
 Foliage is evergreen in southern climates."

-So what have I learned?
-Keep moving a plant until it performs better or it dies.
-If you don't like it, get rid of it.
+So what lessons have I learned?
+(1) Read detailed growing information before you purchase a plant so you at least know you are "zone pushing" because our now southern USDA Zone is not the same as all other similar numbered Zones.
+(2) Keep moving a plant until it performs better or it dies.
+(3) If you don't like it, get rid of it.
 There is only so much space in the garden after all.
-And hope springs eternal.
+(4) Hope springs eternal.
 We can tolerate a lack of flowering for quite a while if the foliage is at least nice.
+Maybe make lemonade from lemons by combining a disappointing bloomer with a pretty flowering annual.

 Contributed by Liane Schleifer